EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ## Data transfer management

-After uploading some data to DataHub you can manage the replication and transfer to other DataHub providers that support the same space.
-To do so, after uploading some files, select them, right click on the selection and select "Data distribution".
+After uploading some data to DataHub, you can manage the replication and transfer to other DataHub providers supporting the same space.
+To do so, after uploading some files, select them, right click on the selection, and select "Data distribution".
 This will open the following window:

 ![select](datahub-transfer-01.png)